pinax/django-user-accounts/docs/usage.rst

 ===============================

 In many cases you need to tweak the sign up process to do some domain specific tasks.
-Perhaps you need to create a profile for the new user or something else.
+Perhaps you need to update a profile for the new user or something else.
 The built-in ``SignupView`` has hooks to enable just about any sort of customization during sign up.
 Here's an example of a custom ``SignupView`` defined in your project::